swiss-territorial-data-lab/proj-rooftops/README.md

 ## Image segmentation

 ### Overview
-The set of scripts is dedicated to segmenatation of objects in images.
+The set of scripts is dedicated to segmentation of objects in images.
 Tiles fitting to the extent of the selected buildings (by EGID) are produced.
 Images are segmented using [segment-geospatial](https://github.com/opengeos/segment-geospatial) which provides a practical framework to using [SAM](https://github.com/facebookresearch/segment-anything) (Segment-Anything Model) with georeferenced data.
-Detection masks are converted to vectors, filtered and merged to produce a vector layer of detected objects on the roofs of selected buildings.
+Detection masks are converted to vectors, filtered and merged to produce a vector layer of detected objects on the roofs of the selected buildings.
 Finally, the results are evaluated by comparing them with ground truth labels.

 ### Data